mohcenlaaroussi/mohcenlaaroussi/README.md

   </div>
 </div>

+I am fascinated by data, by everything that is quantifiable and from which information can be extracted.
+For this reason, I oriented my master's studies toward data analysis and machine learning.

+- 📫 How to reach me **mohcen66@gmail.com**
 <!--
 **mohcenlaaroussi/mohcenlaaroussi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.